djrusso/Dynamic-Optimization-Course/index.md

 ## Course description and outline:

 This course serves as an advanced introduction to dynamic programming and optimal control.
 The first part of the course will cover  problem formulation and problem specific solution ideas arising in cannonincal control problems.
-The second part of the course covers algorithms, covering some foundations of of approximate dynamic programming and reinforcement learning alongside exact algorithms for reinforcement learning.
+The second part of the course covers algorithms, covering some foundations of of approximate dynamic programming and reinforcement learning alongside exact dynamic programming algorithms.

 * Problem formulations
   * Finite horizon